broodjeaap/go-watch/README.md

 Change the `Host` label to the correct ip/hostname and generate a user/password string with [htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) for the `basicauth.users` label, note that the `$` character is escaped with `$$`

+### Compose templates

+There are a few docker-compose templates in the [docs/compose](docs/compose/) directory that can downloaded and used as starting points.
+For example, if you want to set up GoWatch with Browserless, Apprise and a PostgreSQL database backend:
+`wget https://raw.githubusercontent.com/broodjeaap/go-watch/master/docs/compose/apprise-browserless-postgresql.yml -O ./docker-compose.yml`

 # Filters

 GoWatch comes with many filters that should, hopefully, be enough to allow for most use cases.